mladenb/sql-query-builder/README.md

 @3 = 3
 ```

-Note that, in the `usersByNameExtendedSqlQuery`, the first "`SELECT *`" got replaced with the second
+Note that, in the `usersByNameExtendedSql`, the first "`SELECT *`" got replaced with the second
 "`SELECT [User].[Id]...`", and all the `WHERE` clauses got merged.

 ## A couple of more complex queries